ScanonA/CPSC572/README.md

 Auth_CSV_artists-2: For data collection and cleaning

 Plot: Plots our data and used to determine the existence of a Kevin Bacon artist

 ArtistListCompilation: Fetches artist list for artist list dictionary creation and used to determine collaborations amongst different groups

 CompiledEdgeLists: Used for compiling all the edgelists into a singular list

 \artistlists\ stores the artist lists, artist lists are divided into separate lists for easier processing

 \edgelists\ stores the edge lists, edge lists are divided into separate lists for easier processing

+\clusterCoefficient_shortestPath\ stores cc and sp lists for easier proccessing

 compiledEdgeList.csv edgelist of all our data